Xinhua News Agency: Political bias, censorship, and disinformation

 In 2005, Reporters Without Borders called Xinhua "The World's Biggest Propaganda Machine", pointing out that Xinhua's president held the rank of a minister in the government.
 The report stated that the news agency was "at the heart of censorship and disinformation put in place" by the government.

+In 2002, four Xinhua reporters were found to have accepted hush money to censor a story about a mine explosion that killed 37 workers.
 In a 2007 interview with The Times of India, then Xinhua president Tian Congming affirmed the problem of "historical setbacks and popular perceptions" with respect to Xinhua's credibility.
 Newsweek criticized Xinhua as "being best known for its blind spots" regarding controversial news in China, although the article acknowledges that "Xinhua's spin diminishes when the news doesn't involve China".

 During the 2002–2004 SARS outbreak, Xinhua was slow to release reports of the incident to the public.
 However, its reporting in the aftermath of the 2008 Sichuan earthquake was seen as more transparent and credible as Xinhua journalists operated more freely.

 Xinhua has criticized perceived foreign media bias and inaccurate reporting, citing an incident during the 2008 Tibetan unrest when media outlets used scenes of Nepalese police arresting Tibetan protesters as evidence of Chinese state brutality with commentary from CNN's Jack Cafferty calling China's leaders "goons and thugs".
 CNN later apologized for the comments.